AleksejDix/allyship.dev/apps/allystudio/src/lib/testing/README.md

 6. UI displays results and highlights issues on the page
 7. User can click on issues to see details and fix recommendations

-## Current Usage Status

-All components in the testing framework are actively used and form a central feature of the AllyStudio application.
-The framework follows a modular design with well-defined responsibilities, making it maintainable and extensible.
+## Future Improvements

+1. **Issue Type Consolidation**

+   - Create a unified issue type instead of separate types for each test
+   - Further simplify the codebase and make it easier to process issues generically

+2. **Automatic Test Discovery**

+   - Use a registry approach to auto-register new tests
+   - Further reduce the need for changes when adding new tests

+3. **Event Documentation**
+   - Create comprehensive documentation of the event system
+   - Make it easier for new developers to understand the system

-## Recommendations
+## Adding New Tests

-The testing framework appears well-structured and actively used.
-Any future extensions should follow the existing patterns:
+To add a new test type:

-1. Add new test suites by creating a new file in the appropriate suite category
+1. Create a new test file in the appropriate suite category
 2. Update `test-config.ts` to include the new test type
 3. Ensure the UI components handle the new test type appropriately
-4. Add event types for the new test in the event system
+4. Add the new test type to relevant event handling code

-## Conclusion
+## Best Practices

-The testing framework in the Allyship.dev project provides a robust system for accessibility testing in a Chrome extension context.
-The code is well-organized, actively used, and integrated with both the extension infrastructure and UI components.
+When working with the testing framework:

+1. **Use Generic Events** - Utilize the standardized event system for communication
+2. **Provide Test ID** - Always include the testId in events for proper routing
+3. **Handle Errors** - Always include error handling in test functions
+4. **Avoid Side Effects** - Tests should not modify the DOM
+5. **Check Abort Signals** - Always check abort signals for long-running tests
+6. **Documentation** - Add clear documentation about what each test checks
+7. **Include Severity** - Correctly categorize severity of each issue